MeshariAlsh/Architexa_Ai_API/README.md

 ### `POST /hi`

-**Description**: This endpoint generates a house image and returns it as a base64-encoded JPEG image.
+**Description**: This endpoint generates a house image and returns it as a base64-encoded JPEG image called test.

 ## Demo

 Here is an example of what the model outputs

 ![Alt text](test.jpeg)